Lakhta Center: Future developments

-Lakhta Centre II
+Lakhta Center II

 In May 2021 plans were announced for a second building to be built next to Lakhta Centre called Lakhta Centre II.
 If built, Lakhta Centre II would rise 703 m and be 150 floors.
 It would also be the second tallest building in the world along with the tallest twisted building and the first megatall building outside Asia.
 As of 2023, a small yacht club has been demolished on the site of Lakhta Centre II and construction was rumoured to begin in 2024.

-Lakhta Centre III
+Lakhta Center III

 In December 2021 further plans were revealed for Lakhta Centre III.
 As planned, Lakhta Centre III would rise 555 m.
 No major news for Lakhta Centre III has been released since its initial announcement.
 If built, Lakhta Centre III would be the second tallest building in Europe behind Lakhta Centre II, assuming Lakhta Centre II is completed before the third tower.